0xsyReal/0xsys-World/README.md

 ## ⋆˚₊⊹⋆ About This Project ⋆˚₊⊹⋆

-This is my super kawaii personal website where I share my interests and creative works!
-Built with lots of love and pastel colors 💖
+This is my kawaii personal website

 ## ✧･ﾟ Features ･ﾟ✧
 * 🎀 Cute and pink aesthetic design